 In addition to serving a copy of your papers, also serve BLANK:

 If the restrained person was NOT served

-You will need a Request to Continue Court Hearing and to Reissue Temporary Restraining Order (Form CH-115) to ask the judge for a new court date.
+You will need a Request to Continue Court Hearing (Form CH-115) to ask the judge for a new court date.
 Do this before or at your hearing.
 (If you wait until after the hearing, you have to start from the very beginning.)
 If the judge signs this order, the restraining order will last until the new hearing date.